JheKWall/CW5-Adapter_Practice/README.md

 # CW5-Adapter_Practice

+### For grading:
+- Implementation is in CW5-AdapterPrac/
+- UML is in CW5-JKW.dia (base folder)

 ### Interesting Notes:
 - There is an accesibility error with BearAdapter's constructor if:
 1. BearAdapter is not specified as public